MegaSquirt works with many popular 3rd party dash devices & loggers

 We carry the following RacePak items:

 Race Technology dashes use the CANBus wires to connect to MS3 and MS2.
 Works with MS2/Extra 3.3.2 and higher, and MS3 1.3.1 and higher release codes.
 You will need to get the CAN bus option from Race Technology.
+If ordered from us, it will come with this option standard.

 Smartphone and Tablet Apps